jcheron/phalcon-jquery/README.md

     	'../app/libraries/'
     ))->register();
 ```
-Copy all files from the phalcon-jquery library folder to your project libraries folder
+Copy all the files from the phalcon-jquery library folder to your project's library folder

-###2 - Injection
+###2 - Insertion
-Inject Jquery service in the **$di** project :
+Insert Jquery service into the **$di** project :
 ```php
 $di->set("jquery",function(){
 	$jquery= new JsUtils(array("driver"=>"Jquery"));